IIIF/api/source/extension/georef/index.md

 The `body` of a Georeference Annotation contains the geospatial information about the resource that is referenced or embedded in the `target` property.
 For the purposes of this extension the `body` contains the GCPs.
 The value for `body` _MUST_ be a GeoJSON Feature Collection.
 The Feature Collection _MUST_ only contain Features with [Point](https://www.rfc-editor.org/rfc/rfc7946#section-3.1.2) geometries and _SHOULD_ contain at least three Point Features.

 All commonly used transformation algorithms (including the ones described below) that are used to warp images require at least three GCPs.
 Algorithms exist that only need two GCPs, but they require information about the coordinate reference system (CRS) of the map.
-This specification does not support adding information about a map's CRS, as explained in `[@BRYAN: Add link:]`[Section 1.2].
+This specification does not support adding information about a map's CRS, as explained in [Section 1.1](#11-objectives-and-scope).

 Still, a Georeference Annotation that contains less than three GCPs is valid.
 These annotations hold geospatial information that can be used in geospatial databases or GIS applications.
-Supporting annotations with less than three GCPs is also useful for crowdsourcing: incomplete annotations can be finished by someone else while intermediary results still comply to the specification.
+Supporting annotations with less than three GCPs is also useful for crowdsourcing; incomplete annotations can be finished by someone else while intermediary results still comply to the specification.

 An example of the Georeference Annotation `body`: